-Lifestyle habits and eating certain foods and drinks can potentially trigger episodes of A-fib.
-One such habit is smoking.
-Other examples include:
+Lifestyle habits and dietary factors can potentially trigger episodes of A-fib.

-- Taking cough and cold medicines that contain stimulants, such as dextromorphan or promethazine-codeine cough syrup.
+- Cough and cold medications that contain stimulants: Ingredients such as dextromethorphan or promethazine-codeine may increase the risk.

-Sleep apnea can weaken the heart because the heart has to start working harder to make up for the lost oxygen when a person stops breathing.
+People with OSA stop breathing for brief periods while they are asleep.
+This can weaken the heart as it has to start working harder to make up for the lost oxygen when a person stops breathing.

 Symptoms that suggest a person could be experiencing sleep apnea include: